APSS 2025

 - Dr. Ruo Yu Shang, Barnard College, Columbia University, USA

-- Svanik Tandon, Columbia University (Muon Lab)
+- Svanik Tandon, Columbia University (Muon Lab & Cosmic-ray experiments)

 Weekly Program and Seminars

-- 2 June: Arrival at Nevis Labs
+- 26 June: Arrival at Nevis Labs

-- 3 June: Day 1
+- 27 June: Day 1

 - 8:30 Breakfast